NassarX/nqueens-optimization/README.md

 building candidates and backtracking when a dead-end or invalid solution is encountered.
 Unlike heuristic methods, backtracking does not use heuristics or approximate techniques to guide the search process.
 Instead, it exhaustively explores the entire search space by considering all possible combinations, making it more computationally expensive for large problem instances.

-**You can find the implementation of the backtracking algorithm here [backtracking](https://github.com/NassarX/NQueens-Optimization/blob/main/app/nqueens/backtracking.py)**
+**You can find the implementation of the backtracking algorithm [here](https://github.com/NassarX/NQueens-Optimization/blob/main/app/nqueens/backtracking.py)**

 ```shell
 python backtracking.py --n-queen 8